zololabs/almanac/README.md

 ## Running

 Before running the server, all schema migrations should be performed.
-There are 2 options
+There are 2 options:

 ### From REPL